Cairo faces rival protests over constitution crisis

 "The road Mohamed Mursi is taking now does not create the possibility for national consensus," said Sabahy.

 If the constitution was passed, he said: "Egypt will continue in this really charged state.
-It is certain that this constitution is driving us to more political polarisation."
+It is certain that this constitution is driving us to more political polarization."

 The National Salvation Front also includes Nobel Peace Prize laureate Mohamed ElBaradei and former Arab League chief Amr Moussa.